Mengzuozhu/intellij-fluent-tool/README.md

 ## **Features**

 - Format the Java code in fluent style
 - Generate the fluent called methods
 - Generate the fluent setter for Java bean (similar to `lombok @Accessors`)
 - Generate the fluent static constructor for Java bean
+- Generate the fluent method template for Java class

 ## Getting Started